 Hold the bigger weight on one side while exercising.
 When you are not working out at the gym, and you are forced to lift some weight, like boxes or bags, you rarely equalize the weight on both sides of your body.

 So it makes perfect sense that you workout with asymmetrical weights.
-Especially when you are using dumbbells, when exercising with dumbbells, use dumbbells of different weights.
-Start with five to ten percent heavier weight on one side.
+Especially when you are using dumbbells, use dumbbells of different weights.
+Start with a five to ten percent heavier weight on one side.

 On the next training lift the heavier weight with the other hand.
-Unequal weights will force the muscle to work more to balance the weight, and that will induce accelerated growth of the muscle.
+Unequal weights will force the muscle to work harder to balance the load, which will induce accelerated muscle growth.

-Make sure always to use the weight that you can lift with no risks of injury and that you can maintain the perfect form of movement while lifting it.
+Always make sure to use a weight you can lift without risking injury, and that you can maintain proper form while lifting it.

 4. Bench press

-When you are doing bench press, don’t lower the bar close to your chin; lower it on the body.
+When you are doing bench press, don’t lower the bar close to your chin; lower it on your body.

-If you lower the bar to your body, you will have to engage lateral muscles, and those are the muscles that are essential for this exercise and also essential for lifting very heavy weights.
+If you lower the bar to your body, you will have to engage the lateral muscles, which are essential for this exercise and for lifting very heavy weights.

 What’s also very important is to control the bar while lowering it, so you are not at risk of injuring yourself.